Alternative (Non-Touristy) Things to Do in Thailand

 Visiting Thailand is on the top of many travellers bucket lists, and is often one of the first countries young people tend to backpack in due to the simple ease of getting around, the affordable cost of living and of course, the huge amount of exciting excursions available.

 We’ve all heard our friend’s tales of Thailand.
 How they danced til the early hours of the morning at a full moon party in Koh Phangan and were mesmerized by the temples in Bangkok.
 But what else?
 Whilst these are all definite must-dos in Thailand, many other wonderful trips and activities go uoverlooked and unnoticed.

 For those looking for something slightly different whilst visiting Thailand, look no further.

-4. See the city of Bangkok from the tallest building in Thailand
+4. See Bangkok from the Tallest Building in Thailand